Search

 The Historic Preservation Commission works with the Nevada City Council and other local boards and groups to develop preservation solutions and plans.
 A few of the things this Commission helps with are wayfinding signage, and “documentation of” and “assistance in” grant applications for historical buildings/areas of town.

-The Historic Preservation Commission is looking to fill two vacancies.
-Are you interested in serving on this Commission?
-Fill out this online application: Boards & Commission Member Application | City of Nevada, Iowa (cityofnevadaiowa.org)
+If you are interested in serving on this Commission, please fill out this online application: Boards & Commission Member Application | City of Nevada, Iowa (cityofnevadaiowa.org)

 Current Commissioners: